Avoid Deductive Pitfalls

 Many tasting errors don’t come from a broken palate, but instead from a biased brain.

 This interactive guide highlights aromas and structural cues most commonly misattributed during CMS and WSET blind tastings.
-Tap/hover over a flavor or varietal/style for context to calibrate your tasting strategy and guide your conclusion reasoning.
-Review common mistakes and tap/hover the for each to see an expanded explanation.
-Then explore the last columns for helpful extras for practice tastings and mnemonics to remember these details on your exam.
+Select a flavor or varietal/style for context to calibrate your tasting strategy and keep your conclusion on-track.
+Review common mistakes and how to avoid them, then explore the last columns for extra details to guide your practice tastings

 Tip: Rotate your device to landscape to